palhamel/fir-start-basics/README.md

-## Project testing Google Firebase, Auth and Firestore.
+## Project setting up and test Google Auth, Firebase and Firestore.

 * Login using Google auth.
 * Create random stuff and store in Google Firestore.